 The pupil is given a third verbal warning for their behaviour and removed from the lesson.

-Apologies and Reparation
+Apologies and Reparation using the Restorative Practice Approach

 Several strategies may be employed to achieve 'closure' on an incident and to ensure that poor behaviour is not repeated.